eugenexlin/vote-point/README.md

 ### Current Features

--Vote a cost point using num pad.
-(TODO fibonacci cards or something) -Change to a different channel (no security!)
+- Vote a cost point using num pad.
+(TODO fibonacci cards or something)
+- Change to a different channel (no security!)
--Engage in a fake Twitch chat for emoticon fun PogChamp -Toggle between 2 views.
+- Engage in a fake Twitch chat for emoticon fun PogChamp
+- Toggle between 2 views.
 1 for the presenter or product owner, and one that is more friendly for just 1 user's mobile device.